 Visitors are also able to access trading widget, Graphs as widget for different pairs, the order book including the amount on sale and the price offer.
 The new platform also offers chating features where one can chat online with others and/or their representative or click on a link to join their Telegram channel.
 It is a good new interface.
 The chating features are not available on the old web interface.

-The order book is accessible on the default Dashboard page whether logged in or not, and users can search for pairs they want to trade from the many pairs listed on the left hand of the screen.
+The order book is accessible on the default Dashboard page whether you are logged in or not, and users can search for pairs they want to trade from the many pairs listed on the left hand of the screen.
 (You will find out or discover that this is the page "displayed" when you login after signup and click on "Trading" button from the accounts settings page.)

 For instance, searching ETH reveals all the ETH pairs for which you can trade ETH against.
 Examples include ETH/USD and ETH/BTC.
 You can view the current rates for which you can buy ETH once the pairs display.
 For instance, the current USD rate for which I can buy ETH on the platform is shown alongside the ETH/USD pair listing.